If you're happy to accept these cookies, simply continue browsing.

 Earn top accounting credentials to accelerate your career, from the Institute of Chartered Accountants of England and Wales (ICAEW).

-Experience world leading facilities - access to the University trading room to support in-depth understanding of finance in practice.
+Experience world leading facilities - access to the UK's first University trading room with Thomson-Reuters Eikon to support in-depth understanding of finance in practice

-Build your business network on a global scale whilst you are with us - we attract students from over 15 nationalities onto the programme.
+Build your business network on a global scale whilst you’re with us - we attract students from over 15 nationalities onto the programme

 Access top-tier global recruiters.
 Students benefit from employer-led skills sessions from the big 4 global firms - Deloitte, KMPG, PwC and Ernst & Young - to explore how to stand out at an interview or assessment centre.